 Influence and ethics

-Marwan is quick to note that his AIF executive course focuses on the tools of influence – not the ethics.
+Marwan is quick to note that his AIF executive program focuses on the tools of influence – not the ethics.

 “We don’t discuss whether your goal is ethical or not, but I think what makes the difference between influence and manipulation is not the way you use the tool, but the goal you have in mind.
 A very simple example that relates to one-on-one influence: my daughter doesn’t like eating broccoli.
 When I ask her, ‘Do you want to eat broccoli?’ she says no. When I ask her, ‘Do you want to eat spinach?’, she says no. When I ask her, ‘Do you prefer eating spinach or broccoli?’ she’s more likely to pick one of them.
 This is manipulation, although of course, you understand that my intention here is not really anything bad.”

-Marwan’s executive course combines empirical research and data with case studies of business organizations and personal examples of different situations from his wide-ranging career, which ensures the course balances concrete evidence of what works and what doesn’t with a pragmatic approach that can be applied in the workplace.
+Marwan’s executive program combines empirical research and data with case studies of business organizations and personal examples of different situations from his wide-ranging career, which ensures the program balances concrete evidence of what works and what doesn’t with a pragmatic approach that can be applied in the workplace.